LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 – taking over-the-counter pain medication

 It is also important to avoid any activities that may aggravate the shoulder injury.
 This includes heavy lifting, overhead activity, and contact sports.
 Most people with a shoulder injury will recover fully with physical therapy and rehabilitation.
-However, there may be permanent damage done to the shoulder joint in some cases, and you may experience long-term pain.
+However, permanent damage may be done to the shoulder joint in some cases, and you may experience long-term pain.
 If this is the case, you may need to consider surgery to repair the damage.
 Seek medical advice from a doctor if you are experiencing shoulder pain after a car accident.

 How Do Doctors Treat Shoulder Pain?